 During the COVID-19 pandemic, are there preventative measures that we need to follow if we are planning on volunteering?

-At Meals on Wheels, we are concerned with what this virus could mean for not only our clients, but our volunteers as well.
+At Meals on Wheels, we are concerned with how COVID-19 may affect not only our clients, but our volunteers as well.
 Please visit the Coronavirus Prevention section of our website for more information on our response and updates.